DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/initial-teacher-training.md

     - content/train-to-be-a-teacher/promos/mailing-list-promo-itt
 inset_text:
   still-time-to-apply:
     title: Still time to apply
-    text: There's still time to apply and start teacher training this September
+    text: There's still time to apply and start teacher training this September. <a href="/landing/still-time-to-apply">Learn more and find your postgraduate teacher training course</a>.</p>
-    <a href="/landing/still-time-to-apply">Learn more and find your postgraduate teacher training course</a>.</p>
+    color: grey
 ---

 $still-time-to-apply$